 Princeton to honor four outstanding New Jersey secondary school teachers

-The teachers were selected for the award based on nominations from public and private schools around the state.
-The teachers will receive $5,000, as well as $3,000 for their school libraries.
+The teachers were selected for the award based on nominations from public and private schools around the state..
+The teachers will each receive $5,000, as well as $3,000 for their school libraries.

-The staff of the Program in Teacher Preparation selected 10 finalists, who were visited at their schools by Rosanne Zeppieri, a member of the program staff.
-Award winners were selected by a committee that was chaired by Dean of the College Jill Dolan.
-The panel also included Campisano, University faculty members Joshua Katz and Stanley Katz; Steve Cochrane, superintendent of the Princeton Public Schools; and Laura Morana, executive county superintendent of schools for Mercer and Middlesex counties.
+The staff of the Program in Teacher Preparation, in reviewing the applications, considers recommendations from colleagues and students as well as evidence of the teachers' accomplishments in the school and the community.
+From the initial pool of applicants, 10 finalists are selected and visited at their schools by Rosanne Zeppieri, a member of the program staff.
+The Award winners are then selected by a committee that includes, in addition to Campisano, University faculty members Joshua Katz and Stanley Katz; Steve Cochrane, superintendent of the Princeton Public Schools; and Laura Morana, New Jersey state Department of Education acting chief academic officer.

-Princeton has honored secondary school teachers since 1959.
-The University received an anonymous gift from an alumnus to establish the program.
+Princeton has honored secondary school teachers since 1959 after receiving an anonymous gift from an alumnus to establish the program.